rishavjain08/mifos-gazelle/docs/MIFOS-GAZELLE-README.md

 By default MifosGazelle deploys MifosX with a single tenant called "default" the process to add tenants to a MifosGazelle deployed MifosX deployment is a 2 part process
 1. modify the example tenant configuration file mifos-gazelle/config/mifos-tenant-config.csv for your chosen tenant names
-2. apply the example tenant configuration to add the new tenants by runnning (for example) ``` mifos-gazelle/src/utils/utils/update-mifos-tenants.sh -f ./config/mifos-tenant-config.csv ```
+2. apply the example tenant configuration to add the new tenants by running (for example) ``` mifos-gazelle/src/utils/utils/update-mifos-tenants.sh -f ./config/mifos-tenant-config.csv ```
 3. in k9s locate and kill the fineract-server process in the MifosX namespace (use ```ctrl-k ``` from k9s) it will automatically be restarted by kubernetes.
 When fineract-server is restarted the new tenants schemas tables and artefacts will be created.
 You can check the progress of the schema generation by looking at the fineract-server pod logs.
 Still using k9s, again locate the new fineract-server pod and press  ```l``` for logs when that pod is highlighted.
-4. Once the new fineract-server pod has finished crreating the new schema , you can test this by logging in to the MifosX web-client using that tenant.
+4. Once the new fineract-server pod has finished creating the new schema , you can test this by logging in to the MifosX web-client using that tenant.

 ## Development Status
 Please note that limitations here are entirely those of the Mifos Gazelle configuration, and should not at all be interpreted as issues with the maturity or functionality of the deployed DPGs.